(previously known as Polyommatus limbaria)

-This Caterpillar is green and hairy, with a number of dark longitudinal stripes.
+This Caterpillar is off-white and hairy, with a number of pale and dark brown longitudinal stripes.
 It has a black plate on the thorax and on the last abdominal segment.
 It is usually attended by numerous small black ants of the species :

 both in DOLICHODERINAE.

 The caterpillar feeds on various species of Oxalis (OXALIDACEAE), including :

 Initially it just eats the surface of a leaf, but later instars eat the whole leaf.
 When not feeding, the caterpillar hides in an ants' nest chamber in the soil at the base of the foodplant.
 The caterpillar grows to a length of about 2 cms.

 The pupa is initially green, changing to brown as it matures.
 Its length is about 1 cm.
 It is formed in the ants' nest.

 The adults are brown on top with chequered margins.
 Each forewing also has a large yellow patch and two black spots.

 Underneath, the forewings are yellow, and the hindwings are pale brown, both with arcs of darker brown spots outlined in white.
 The butterflies have a wing span of about 3 cms.

 The eggs are white and mandarin-shaped with a lot of pale green dimples.
 They are laid singly or in small groups and covered in scales.
 They are sometimes laid under a leaf, or on the upper surface of a lower leaf, of a foodplant.
 The eggs have a diameter of about 0.8 mm.

 Butterflies and Other Invertebrates Club